Documentation Note Types

 The following notes are available in the Records section of the patient chart, from the Patient Record Actions drop-down.

-Progress Note (PN) – required periodically by insurances, such as every 10 visits for Medicare patients.
+Progress Note (PN) – Progress Notes are required periodically by insurances, such as every 10 visits for Medicare patients.
 Use the PN to monitor the status of your patient's progress.
 You can administer the same tests documented in the IE and take measurements again to determine if treatment needs to be adjusted.

 Re-Examination (RE) – used when there is a significant change in the patient’s status or a new diagnosis code is added.
 For example, a patient being treated for shoulder pain falls and is re-injured; perform a re-exam to document the current status of the shoulder.
 Additionally, if a patient has a significant gap in regularly scheduled therapy, you will re-examine the patient to determine the continued need for and direction of therapy.

-Discharge Summary (DS) – used when treatment is completed or the patient decides to end treatment, and you are documenting the last visit.
+Discharge Summary (DS) – Discharge Summaries are used when treatment is completed or the patient decides to end treatment, and you are documenting the last visit.
 Here you will take any final measurements or tests to determine how the patient has improved, discuss any post-rehab goals, and officially discharge the patient from therapy.
 This is a billed visit.

 Cancel/No-Show – a notation that a patient missed an appointment due to: Cancel, No-Show, Scheduling Error, or Re-schedule.
 Includes the date, and a reason or comment.